Can My Phone be Tracked If Location Service Is Off?

 Part 3.
 How Do I Know If Someone Is Tracking My Phone?

+Now we know the answer to "Can someone track your phone if your location is off?"
 While many reasons for tracking a phone's location information are natural, such as locating a loved one, scammers and hackers may track phones to steal personal data.

 Fortunately, some telltale signs can assist you in determining whether your phone is being tracked.
-Here are four ways to know your phone is being tracked below;
+Here are four basic ways to know your phone is being tracked below;

 Additional Applications